drdk/dr-svg-sprites/README.md

 Default value: `16`
 Optional

-Used to calculate values when using `options.cssUnit` is set to `"rem"`.
+Used to calculate values when using `options.cssUnit` set to `"rem"`.

 #### options.cssIncludeElementSizes
 Type: `Boolean`